ashvardanian/BenchmarkingTutorial/README.md

 We run the same script on 2 different same-generation CPUs from AMD.

-* One configuration used 2x Epyc AMD EPYC 7302 16-Core CPUs.
+* One configuration used 2x AMD EPYC 7302 16-Core CPUs.
 * Second one used AMD Threadripper PRO 3995WX

 In single-threaded workloads the 64-core variant was on average ~25% faster.